AbdeLhere/fst_documentation/u.h.e/enhanced-minimap-v2.md

 ## How It Works

 The admin permissions system controls who can make server-wide changes to the minimap.

+**When enabled with force flags:**
+- Authorized admins see an **"Admin Mode" button** in the tablet to control server-wide settings
+- Their changes apply to ALL players on the server
-When enabled, only authorized admins can modify overlays, HUD colors, and display settings for all players.
-Regular players see their tablet in read-only mode.
+- Regular players see their tablet in read-only mode (they can view but not change locked features)

+**When disabled:**
+- No Admin Mode button appears
+- Everyone controls their own minimap settings independently
+- Changes only affect the individual player

 ## Configuration